 Military life is one of frequent transitions.
 Each deployment, promotion, and change in duty status brings the need to make money-related decisions.
-These financial decisions can have long-term effects on family life, mission readiness, and security clearance.
+These financial decisions can have long-term effects on family life, mission readiness, and security clearances.

 Take Advantage of Free Credit Reports

 Regular credit report checks help you monitor your accounts and determine whether someone has accessed your credit report without your permission or opened accounts in your name.
-If you notice suspicious activity, information that does not belong to you, or believe you have become a victim of identity theft, follow these steps.
+If you notice suspicious activity, information that does not belong to you, or believe you have become a victim of identity theft, follow these steps:

 Know How Much You Spend